Last revision: November 12, 2017

 is defined as behavior which is based on internal moral orientations (principles, ideals, values etc.).
 It needs to be distinguished from rigid, moralistic behavior, which is behavior that follows one, and only one, rule at the expense of any other relevant moral considerations.

-is the ability to solve problems and conflicts on the basis of universal moral principles by means of deliberation and discussion, instead of using violence, deceit and coercion.
+is the ability to solve problems and conflicts on the basis of universal moral principles through deliberation and discussion, instead of through violence, deceit or bowing down to others.

-More specifically, it is the ability to judge arguments in regard to their moral quality instead of their opinion-agreement.
+More specifically, moral competence is the ability to judge arguments in regard to their moral quality instead of their opinion-agreement.

 Synonyms: Reason [Vernunft].
 See: Moral Competence Test

 lets us simultaneously measure the two basic aspects of moral behavior: moral orientations (attitudes, values) and moral competence (structure) as manifested in a person’s pattern of reaction to a known pattern of stimuli, that is, pattern of reactions to arguments to be judged for their acceptability for this person.

 The index for moral competence, the "C-score" reflects the degree to which the participant judges the given arguments on the basis of their moral quality (the moral orientations which they represent) instead on the basis of their opinion-agreement or other aspects of the arguments.

 The MCT was formerly named the Moral Judgement Test (MJT) and, in German, Moralisches Urteil-Test (MUT).